Body Art

 Each facility is required to have specific documents on site.
 A current MIOSHA Bloodborne Infectious Disease Exposure Control Plan is one of them.
 This must be site specific and will fulfill certain requirements under MIOSHA.
 Facilities are also required to obtain a three year “Certificate of Registration as a Medical Waste Producing Facility”.

-When a new facility is being constructed or an existing facility is being remodeled, they must go through a process called plan review.
+When a new facility is being constructed, remodeled, or changing ownership, they must go through a process called plan review.
 Plan review is a combination of document review and an on-site inspection of the body art shop.
 A plan review checklist is used to evaluate the facility to make sure it meets the requirements of the law.
 Newly constructed or remodeled facilities must first receive an on-site inspection approving them to operate.

 New facilities have an additional step.
 They have 30 days after being approved to operate to apply for an inspection.
 This inspection will count as the annual inspection required by law.